ERC-8054/ERC-8054/README.md

 - interfaces/IERC20Checkpointed.sol: ERC-20 checkpointed interface.
 - contracts/Checkpoints.sol: lightweight checkpoint library (uint256-based) used for checkpointing.
 - contracts/ERC20Checkpointed.sol: ERC-20 with checkpointed balances and total supply.
-- contracts/ERC20Forked.sol: ERC-20 forked from a source token at specified given nonce.
+- contracts/ERC20Forked.sol: ERC-20 forked from a source token at specified nonce.
-- contracts/ERC20FC.sol: ERC-20 forked and checkpointed from a source token at specified given nonce.
+- contracts/ERC20FC.sol: ERC-20 forked and checkpointed from a source token at specified nonce.

 **Note**: The reference implementation is provided for illustrative purposes.
 Production implementations should undergo thorough security audits.